pbarnard1/py_flask_may_june_2023/lectures/week5/Week5ThursdayOutline.md

 Need at least 11 (recommended 12) out of 16 discussion topics to satisfy this requirement!

 ## Outline for today
-- Showing all content (posts) with the content creators linked (READ all)
-- Showing one post with the content creator linked (READ one)
-## We'll cover these tomorrow:
 - Revisit showing one content creator - now linking all contents (posts) (READ one)
 - Editing one post (UPDATE)
 - Deleting one post (DELETE)
 - Adding validations to our forms
-- Overview of login/registration (if we have time)